 So, if you are AAT qualified, what is the ideal ACCA exam order for you?

-AAT Business Tax or Personal Tax: if you’ve taken one of these units, you might find F6 Taxation a relatively easy unit to take early on.
+AAT Business Tax or Personal Tax: if you’ve taken one of these units, you might find Taxation a relatively easy unit to take early on.
 You’ll build on your previous knowledge, going into complex forms of tax including income tax, corporation tax, national insurance, and VAT.

-AAT External Auditing: having this unit under your belt will help you understand the content of F8 Audit and Assurance.
+AAT External Auditing: having this unit under your belt will help you understand the content of Audit and Assurance.
 You’ll learn about carrying out audits within the professional regulatory framework, while considering ethical issues.

-AAT Cash Management: With the knowledge from this unit, you’ll be ideally placed to start with F5 Performance Management, where you’ll look at management accounting techniques to drive better performance, and F9 Financial Management, which will develop your understanding of topics from inventory control to investment appraisal.
+AAT Cash Management: With the knowledge from this unit, you’ll be ideally placed to start with Performance Management, where you’ll look at management accounting techniques to drive better performance, and Financial Management, which will develop your understanding of topics from inventory control to investment appraisal.

 Leaving the hardest for last

-Many learners find that F7 Financial Reporting is the most difficult paper out of the Fundamentals Skills papers, and decide to leave it until the end of the module.
+Many learners find that Financial Reporting is the most difficult paper out of the Applied Skills papers, and decide to leave it until the end of the module.
 This will enable you to build up your knowledge, so that you’ve covered as much as possible before you start studying the complex topic of preparing, analysing and interpreting financial statements.